Childcare

 MOD Childcare vouchers

 The MOD Childcare vouchers are available to Service personnel.
 The scheme is now closed to new entrants.
-For those that are already registered it enables you to convert part of your salary into vouchers before your usual tax and NI contributions are taken.
+For those that are already registered it enables you to convert part of your salary into childcare vouchers before your usual tax and NI contributions are taken.
 This means that you only have to pay the tax and NI on what’s left, saving you up to £933 per year.
 Childcare vouchers may affect the amount of tax credits you get.
 Find out more about whether you would be better off taking childcare vouchers, and or applying for Tax-Free Childcare.

 Childcare provided by relatives